-Data Subject Rights.
+- f) Data Subject Rights.
 You may have a number of rights under data privacy laws in your jurisdiction.
 Depending on where you are based, such rights may include the right to (i) request access or copies of Data the Company processes, (ii) rectification of incorrect Data, (iii) deletion of Data, (iv) restrictions on processing of Data, (v) portability of Data, (vi) lodge complaints with competent authorities in your jurisdiction, and/or (vii) receive a list with the names and addresses of any potential recipients of Data.
-To receive clarification regarding these rights or to exercise these rights, you can contact the local human resources representative.

-By accepting the Restricted Stock Units and indicating consent via the Company's acceptance procedure, you are declaring agreement with the data processing practices described herein and consent to the collection, processing and use of Data by the Company and the transfer of Data to the recipients mentioned above, including recipients located in countries which do not adduce an adequate level of protection from a European (or other non-U.S.) data protection law perspective, for the purposes described above.
+To receive clarification regarding these rights or to exercise these rights, you can contact the Company's Privacy Office via the Company's Privacy Hub intranet page. - g) By accepting the Restricted Stock Units via the Company's acceptance procedure, you are declaring agreement with the data processing practices described herein on the Company's legal basis of (1) legitimate interest or (2) consent (where legitimate interest is not applicable), to the collection, processing and use of Data by the Company and the transfer of Data to the recipients mentioned above, including recipients located in countries which do not adduce an adequate level of protection from a European (or other non-U.S.) data protection law perspective, for the purposes described above.